LiyaoTang/My-Notes/Networks/Networks.md

       2. Proxy level - proxy cache ($\Leftrightarrow$ caching proxy)

-         ​	cache on routers on local LAN - closer to client
+         ​	cache on routers / local LAN - closer to client

          ​	share the cache in the LAN - enable security check & policies